Skip to main content

 For more information about managing and viewing entities in your environment, see the Attack Surface Insights guide.

-• Metadata fields — These fields are specific to your environment.
-These fields start with an m_.
+4. Metadata — These fields are specific to your environment and are added during collection and parsing.
+All metadata fields start with an m_.

 Building a Basic Search